Lazerbeak12345/bad-mitten-browser/README.md

 > When adding a close paren (as in `)` `]` or `}`), unless its corresponding
 > opener is on the same line, give this paren its own line.

 However, I have since reversed that decision.
-The benifits were very little when using an editor with parenthasis highlighting support.
+The benefits were very little when using an editor with parenthesis highlighting support.

 ## Tools used